lychees/Near_Beauty/README.md

 <br />
 <br />

-Near Beauty is a roguelike game which you need a Near Protocol Account to start the game and redeem your bountry assets.
+Near Beauty is a roguelike game which you need a Near Protocol Account to start the game.
+Complete the quests and redeem your blockchain assets!

 ### To run on main Testnet
 #### Requirements